falsandtru/dw-cache/README.md

   - No resistance
     - **Scan access clears all entries.**
 - DWC
-  - Not the highest hit ratio
+  - Not the highest mathematical hit ratio
   - Very smaller cache size than sufficient can degrade hit ratio
 - ARC
   - Middle performance